Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 Excessive heat

-• Bluish discoloration or burnt grease smell = the joint is overworking.
+• Bluish discoloration or burnt grease smell means the joint is overworking.

 • Common causes:

-• Too much angle (lift + big tire).
+• Too much angle from lift and big tire combined.

 • Aggressive throttle at full lock.